bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/collapse.md

-- When using accordion mode, make sure you place the trigger elements and `<b-collapse>` components inside an element with `role="tablist"` and set `role="tab"` on each trigger element's container (each trigger element should be wrapped) in order to help screen reader users navigate the accordion group.
+- When using accordion mode, make sure you place the trigger elements and `<b-collapse>` components inside an element with `role="tablist"` and set `role="tab"` on each trigger element's container (each trigger element should be wrapped) in order to help screen reader users navigate the accordion group
 - If using the `v-model` feature of `<b-collapse>` in accordion mode, do not bind the `v-model` or `visible` prop of all the collapses in the accordion group to the same variable!
 - Ensure, at most, only one `<b-collapse>` in the accordion group has the `visible` prop and/or `v-model` set to `true`.
-Only one collapse in an accordion group can be open at a time.
+Only one collapse in an accordion group can be open at a time

 ## Hiding and showing content in the toggle button based on collapse state